 What references do we use to identify plants?

-Most of the trees in the Arboretum are of known provenance, indicating that we have good documentation of where they came from!
-In order to verify the species of trees that are wild-collected from their native ranges, we use the following resources link to identification resources .pdf.
+Most of the trees in the Arboretum are of known provenance, indicating that we have good documentation of where they came from.
+Many trees and plants at Hoyt Arboretum, however, are wild-collected from their native ranges, and require taxonomic verification.
+Click here to explore the resources we use to verify wild-collected species.

 The Herbarium may provide plant identification services to City of Portland staff and partner agencies and organizations.
 This service is not available to the general public or for-profit entities.
 Contact the Herbarium Curator Mandy Tu for further information.